 • Would you be willing to relocate for your new job?

-4) Register with a recruitment agency that specializes in the automotive industry
+4) Register with a recruitment agency that specialises in the automotive industry

 There is a good reason why you should sign with a specialist recruitment agency like Autotech Recruit.
 Not only do we have strong knowledge of the motor trade, but we are also trained to effectively analyse and match your skillset to a perfect automotive vacancy, as well as providing advice to boost your application and prepare you for interviews.
 Autotech Recruit also has links to numerous motor trade companies, meaning that we have access to hundreds of jobs advertised by hundreds of employers.
 This saves valuable time, especially if you’re already in full-time employment.